aminahebibovic/Restaurant-reservations-app/README.md

 - Improve UI with better responsiveness

 ## 📜 License
-This project is open-source and free to use.
+This project is licensed under the MIT License.